nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Module**: A specific class that a student is taking
 * **Tag**: A category that the student belong to (usually denotes the module that is currently being taken)
 * **Person**: A student in TAPA
-* **Student ID/Matriculation number**: Used interchangeable to refer to the unique identification number of a student
+* **Student ID/Matriculation number**: Used interchangeably to refer to the unique identification number of a student

 --------------------------------------------------------------------------------------------------------------------